TikTok answers three big cybersecurity fears about the app

 Article seven of China's National Intelligence Law states that all Chinese organisations and citizens should "support, assist and co-operate" with Chinese intelligence efforts.

-This sentence is often cited by people suspicious not just TikTok, but all Chinese companies.
+This sentence is often cited by people suspicious not just of TikTok, but all Chinese companies.

 However, researchers from the Georgia Institute of Technology argue that this sentence is taken out of context, and note that the law also includes caveats protecting the rights of users and private companies.

 Since 2020, TikTok executives have repeatedly tried to reassure people that Chinese staff can't access the data of non-Chinese users.

 But in December ByteDance admitted that several of its Beijing-based employees did access the data of at least two US journalists and a "small number" of others, to track their locations and to check whether they were meeting TikTok employees suspected of leaking information to the media.

 TikTok's spokeswoman says the employees who accessed the data were dismissed in December.